Ku Klux Klan: Organization

 New Klan founder William J. Simmons joined 12 different fraternal organizations and recruited for the Klan with his chest covered with fraternal badges, consciously modeling the Klan after fraternal organizations.
 Klan organizers called "Kleagles" signed up hundreds of new members, who paid initiation fees and received KKK costumes in return.
 The organizer kept half the money and sent the rest to state or national officials.
 When the organizer was done with an area, he organized a rally, often with burning crosses, and perhaps presented a Bible to a local Protestant preacher.
 He left town with the money collected.
 The local units operated like many fraternal organizations and occasionally brought in speakers.

 Simmons initially met with little success in either recruiting members or in raising money, and the Klan remained a small operation in the Atlanta area until 1920.
 The group produced publications for national circulation from its headquarters in Atlanta: Searchlight (1919–1924), Imperial Night-Hawk (1923–1924), and The Kourier.

 Perceived moral threats

-The second Klan grew primarily in response to issues of declining morality typified by divorce, adultery, defiance of Prohibition, and criminal gangs in the news every day.
-It was also a response to the growing power of Catholics and American Jews and the accompanying proliferation of non-Protestant cultural values.
+The second Klan was a response to fears regarding the growing power of Catholics and American Jews and the accompanying proliferation of non-Protestant cultural values.
 The Klan had a nationwide reach by the mid-1920s, with its densest per capita membership in Indiana.
 It became most prominent in cities with high growth rates between 1910 and 1930, as rural Protestants flocked to jobs in Detroit and Dayton in the Midwest, and Atlanta, Dallas, Memphis, and Houston in the South.
 Close to half of Michigan's 80,000 Klansmen lived in Detroit.